ProfessionalsKelley A. Cornish

 - The Warnaco Group, a manufacturer and marketer of apparel, including Speedo/Authentic Fitness and Calvin Klein, in its chapter 11 case.

-- Triangle Petroleum Corporation, an independent energy holding company, in connection with its pre-packaged chapter 11 case;
+- Triangle Petroleum, an independent energy holding company, in its prepackaged chapter 11 case;

 - Foresight Energy, a U.S. thermal coal producer and marketer, and its subsidiaries in an out-of-court restructuring of approximately $2 billion of secured and unsecured debt and a follow-on refinancing of more than $1.3 billion of outstanding indebtedness; and

 - Walter Energy, a leading producer and exporter of metallurgical coal for the global steel industry, in its U.S.-Canadian cross-border restructuring, including all aspects of its chapter 11 case, resulting in the discharge of over $4 billion of secured and unsecured debt and the going concern sale of the company’s core mining operations to its senior lenders.

 MANUFACTURING AND TRANSPORTATION

-- Jack Cooper Ventures, Inc., a leading provider of finished vehicle logistics in North America for new and used vehicles and diversified logistical services in select non-automotive markets, and 18 of its subsidiaries and affiliates, in their chapter 11 cases in the Northern District of Georgia;
+- Jack Cooper Ventures, a leading provider of finished vehicle logistics in North America for new and used vehicles and diversified logistical services in select non-automotive markets, and 18 of its subsidiaries and affiliates, in their chapter 11 cases in the Northern District of Georgia;

 - AbitibiBowater (now Resolute Forest Products), North America's largest forest products company, and its subsidiaries and affiliates, as lead U.S. counsel in their complex cross-border cases in the U.S. and Canada involving the restructuring of more than $8 billion of prepetition indebtedness and raising $1.5 billion in exit financing;

 - Progressive Moulded Products Limited, an auto parts manufacturer, and its affiliates, as lead U.S. counsel in the company’s U.S. and Canadian cross-border bankruptcy cases; and

 - American Remanufacturers, an auto parts remanufacturer, in its chapter 11 case.

-- An ad hoc committee of PIK loan lenders to EB Holdings II, Inc., the parent company of Eco-Bat Technologies Limited, the world’s largest producer of lead and lead alloys in the restructuring of approximately $2.5 billion in funded debt obligations;
+- An ad hoc committee of PIK loan lenders to EB Holdings II, the parent company of Eco-Bat Technologies Limited, the world’s largest producer of lead and lead alloys in the restructuring of approximately $2.5 billion in funded debt obligations;

 - UBS AG, as secured creditor, in the City of Detroit’s chapter 9 case;